 Wahpeton is a somewhat small city located in the state of North Dakota.
 With a population of 7,826 people and three constituent neighborhoods, Wahpeton is the tenth largest community in North Dakota.

-Because occupations involving physical labor dominate the local economy, Wahpeton is generally considered to be a blue-collar town.
-36.56% of the Wahpeton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Wahpeton, you'll notice that it is more blue-collar than most other communities in America.
+36.56% of Wahpeton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Wahpeton is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Wahpeton who work in office and administrative support (10.90%), management occupations (8.08%), and healthcare (7.31%).